marbl/canu/documentation/source/parameter-reference.rst

 {prefix}OvlErrorRate <float=unset>
   Overlaps above this error rate are not computed.
-  * `corOvlErrorRate` applies to overlaps generated for correcting reads;
+  * :ref:`corOvlErrorRate <corOvlErrorRate>` applies to overlaps generated for correcting reads;
-  * `obtOvlErrorRate` applied to overlaps generated for trimming reads;
+  * :ref:`obtOvlErrorRate <obtOvlErrorRate>` applied to overlaps generated for trimming reads;
-  * `utgOvlErrorRate` applies to overlaps generated for assembling reads.
+  * :ref:`utgOvlErrorRate <utgOvlErrorRate>` applies to overlaps generated for assembling reads.
   These limits apply to the 'ovl' overlap algorithm and when alignments are computed for mhap overlaps with :ref:`mhapReAlign <mhapReAlign>`.

 {prefix}OvlFrequentMers <string=undefined>
   Do not seed overlaps with these kmers (fasta format).

 {prefix}OvlHashBits <integer=unset>
   Width of the kmer hash.
 Width 22=1gb, 23=2gb, 24=4gb, 25=8gb.
-Plus 10b per corOvlHashBlockLength.
+Plus 10b per ovlHashBlockLength.

 {prefix}OvlHashBlockLength <integer=unset>
   Amount of sequence (bp to load into the overlap hash table.

 {prefix}OvlHashLoad <integer=unset>
   Maximum hash table load.
 If set too high, table lookups are inefficent; if too low, search overhead dominates run time.

 {prefix}OvlMerDistinct <integer=unset>
   K-mer frequency threshold; the least frequent fraction of distinct mers can seed overlaps.